23 Incredible Things to Do in Colmar, France (from a Local)

 2. Take a Boat Ride on the Lauch River

-View from the Boat!
+View from my Boat

-While you could follow the river on foot, a boat ride offers something a little more special.
-You’ll float along in a small wooden gondola while a tour guide recounts an intimate history of Colmar.
-It’s a romantic setting that gives way to some spectacular unobstructed views of the city.
+You’ll float along in a small wooden gondola while a tour guide recounts Colmar’s history.
+It’s a romantic setting that gives way to some spectacular views.

-Useful Tip: The boat ride is about 25 minutes, and tickets should be purchased in advance.
+Helpful Tip: The boat ride is about 25 minutes, and tickets should be purchased in advance.

 3. Tour the Alsace Wine Route

 Of course, no trip to Colmar is complete without exploring the Alsace Wine Route.
 This scenic road takes you through picturesque vineyards and offers a chance to sample some of the region’s finest wines.
-It’s one of the best ways to explore the area and get an authentic taste of its culture and history.

-This is, actually, one of my favorite things to do near Colmar!
+This is, actually, one of my favorite things to do near Colmar.

-There are so many delightful towns along this route, but the closest ones to Colmar include, Eguisheim and Turckheim.
+There are so many delightful towns along this route, but the closest ones to Colmar include Eguisheim and Turckheim.
 Kaysersberg is slightly further, but there’s a ton to do here, so it’s worth the trip.

 4. Watch the Sunrise over La Petite Venise